 - Serve and enjoy!

 When I made the recipe the first time, I packaged them up to give to my family the next day.
 Unfortunately, the sugar and cinnamon coating did not like to be packaged (moisture built up and the sugar melted off the donuts into sticky puddles).

 The second time I made them, I followed Danielle’s article’s advice and ate them the same day.
 The other option is to make the donut holes and freeze them without the cinnamon sugar coating.
 Then, when you get a sweet tooth, you can unfreeze some and sugar coat them as you please.
 My question though is how do bakers like the Amish Markets that sell sugar coated apple cider donuts prevent the melting?
 Comment below with your ideas!

 Thank you Danielle from Live Well, Bake Often for creating the recipe to these AMAZING donut holes.
 My COVID-19 autumnal donut free lifestyle has officially come to an end.
 Homemade pumpkin donut holes will now be a staple in this household!

 If you are a donut lover, be sure to test this recipe for yourself and post your results to social media with the hashtag: #livewellbakeoften and tag Danielle @livewellbakeoften

 If you have any favorite donut recipes that you would like to share, be sure to comment below.

 Happy fall everyone!
-Happier days are ahead with President-Elect Joe Biden and Vice President-Elect Kamala Harris (the fight is not over.)
+Happier days are ahead with President-Elect Joe Biden and Vice President-Elect Kamala Harris.